Kensington Vipers: 2011 Don Johnson Cup

 After multiple previous missed chances at the Maritime Junior B championship, the Vipers were not to be denied in 2011.
 Hosted by their rivals, the Montague Maniacs, the Vipers dropped their first game to them 3–2 in an overtime shootout.
 The IJHL champions then took on the St. John's Junior Hockey League's St. John's Jr. Celtics and beat them 9–4.
 The next day, the Vipers took on the New Brunswick Junior B Hockey League's Tri-County River Cats and beat them 4–1.
 On the final day of the round robin, the Vipers defeated the Nova Scotia Junior Hockey League's Bay Ducks to clinch second place with a 3-0-1 record and a spot in the semi-final.
 On April 30, the Vipers played the Ducks for the second time in two days, this time the Vipers won 4–3 in double overtime.
 On May 1, the Vipers got their rematch against the Maniacs in an All-PEI final.
 The Vipers won 3–0 to win their first Maritime Championship and the first PEI title since 2002.

+2025 Don Johnson Cup

+The Vipers were scheduled to host the tournament this year but backout due to a difficult season.
+However, they did remain as the PEI representative being the only active sanction junior "B" team on the Island.
+The Don Johnson Cup also had Newfoundland junior "B" league decide not to send their representative to the tournament.
+A revised host (Kent Coyotes) was found and the tournament continued with three of league champions and the Nova Scotia and New Brunswick league finalists and the host team.
+New Brunswick's playoff finalist, Acadia Poseidon, elected not to participate leaving it a five-team championship.